 Building vs Buying a Cabin for an Airbnb Investment Property

 Once you have chosen to jump into the short-term cabin rental market, decide whether to build your own cabin or purchase an existing one.
 Carefully weigh each option’s pros and cons before making a final decision.
+You can always go down the prefab cabin route instead of building one from scratch.
+I highly recommend BZB Cabins for quality cabins that are affordable.

 New Construction: The Upsides